XI Simposio Colombiano & VII Congreso Latinoamericano de Virología

 Dra.
 Cybele García

 La Dra.
-García obtuvo su Doctorado en el Departamentoe de Química Biológica de la Universidad de Buenos Aires y es una de las investigadoras líderes en el IQUIBICEN (CONICET-UBA).
+García obtuvo su Doctorado en el Departamento de Química Biológica de la Universidad de Buenos Aires y es una de las investigadoras líderes en el IQUIBICEN (CONICET-UBA).
 Actualmente, sus principales líneas de investigación indagan el papel que juega el Receptor de Aril Hidrocarburos (AHR) durante las infecciones por los flavivirus Dengue y Zika y el arenavirus Junin, los mecanismos que usan estos virus en apropiarse de la biosíntesis celular y la respuesta de la célula ante la infección mediante la generación de condensados proteícos.
 Así mismo, sus descubrimientos sirven de plataforma para explorar e identificar antivirales.

 Abrir en nueva pestaña este enlace del ResearchGate_Dr_Cybele_Garcia